 Crater Rim Drive to Keanakakoi Overlook

-The trail that leads to the Keanakakoi Overlook used to be a paved road.
-You should be cautious as you hike down this road turned trail.
+The trail leading to the Keanakakoi Overlook was a paved road.
+You should be cautious as you hike down this road-turned trail.
 There can be loose rocks and uneven sections.

 Location: Hawaii Volcanoes National Park